naver/egjs-infinitegrid/README.md

 In this case, I recommend [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) for you.

-Provides `useResizeObserver` option to detect size change of container in Grid and `observeChildren` option to detect size change of children.
+Provides `useResizeObserver` option to detect size change of container and `observeChildren` option to detect size change of children.

 ```js